 Sheetz’s twenty-four meditations in Antarctica were meant to lighten things up for the planet during the uneasiness about December 21st, 2012, the “dreaded end of the Mayan calendar.”
 There he planted 24 seeds for fundamental planetary change into the pristine energy field of ice and snow.

 How does the universe communicate from subatomic particles, wavelengths, superstrings, to stars and galaxies and every being?
 And how do individuals communicate back to see their dreams manifest before them?

-While all of this is spiritually serious, it’s easy to see in this lighthearted documentary that filmmaker Ken Sheetz likes to laugh, poking lots of fun at himself and stretching our imaginations of what is real.
+While all of this is spiritually serious, it’s easy to see that Sheetz loves to laugh.
+He pokes lots of fun at himself and stretches our imaginations of what is real in this lighthearted documentary.
 The penguins are delightful, Antarctica is visually astounding, and its unpredictable primal nature makes this film an exciting journey into remote inner and natural worlds.
-Take a quantum adventure to Antarctica with fun and loveable filmmaker Ken Sheetz, and be part of positive changes we all want to see in the world.
+Take a journey to Antarctica of quantum intention with fun and loveable filmmaker Ken Sheetz.